+The AFPA does not support the elimination of fruit and vegetable packaging as outlined (48D) in the Plastics Reduction Bill as it will lead to a significant increase in food waste and be an overall detrimental outcome for the environment.
 The AFPA asks all parties to ensure that any action to 'improve' current practices fully considers the complexity of current arrangements and ensures that the proposed action is of overall environmental benefit over the long term.